 Unlimited Peer Relationships for Sharing Data: Benefit: Facilitates many-to-many secured company relationships.
 Challenge: Necessitates a standardized model to seamlessly onboard and grant access to the right partners at scale.

-Schema by Default as a Chained, Lifecycle View of Data: Benefit: Enables chaining and branching of data.
+Data Ontologies by Default as a Chained, Lifecycle View of Data: Benefit: Enables chaining and branching of data.
 Challenge: Demands attention to simplify linking and parsing data to entitled partners from authoritative sources.

 Standards for Quality and Automation

-The three standardization tools we must work with are A) Data Schema B) Smart Contracts, and C) APIs.
+The three standardization tools we must work with are A) Data Representation B) Smart Contracts, and C) APIs.
 With these basic building blocks the ecosystem can standardize approaches to on-boarding data, intercompany relationships, and business logic to facilitate automation.

 Addressing Data Quality Issues

-By standardizing the data schema, encompassing data attributes, metadata, and controlled lists of values, smart contracts can systematically detect and flag data quality issues.
+By standardizing data representation, encompassing data attributes, metadata, and controlled lists of values, smart contracts can systematically detect and flag data quality issues.
 For instance, parameters such as date fields outside the current +/- 1 week, volume quantities exceeding 1.5 times the last period, or unregistered geo-locations can be scrutinized.
 This ensures that data entering the ledgers adhere to specified standards, promoting accuracy and reliability.

 Chaining Data Smartly